flatironinstitute/neuropixels-data-sep-2020/README.md

 print(f'Num. channels: {num_channels}')
 print(f'Duration: {num_frames / samplerate} sec')

-# You can also extract the raw traces
+# You can also extract the raw traces.
-# this will only download the part of the raw file
+# This will only download the part of the raw file needed
-# needed
 traces = recording.get_traces(channel_ids=[0, 1, 2, 3], start_frame=0, end_frame=5000)
 print(f'Shape of extracted traces: {traces.shape}')